BSidesPDX/CTF-2018/forensics/300-mic/solution/README.md

 ## Solution

-The intended solution for forensics 300 is as follows:
+The script to solve forensics 300 does the following:

 1. Extract the file `scans.tar.gz` to a new directory `scans/`.
 2. Write a script to perform steps 3-6 for each file matching `scans/*.png`.
-3. Locate the pixel (let's call it the "origin") closest to the upper left corner of the image that's hex color code is in the range `FFFF77` to `FFFF88`.
+3. Locate the pixel (let's call it the "origin") closest to the upper left corner of the image that's hex color code is in the range `FFFF77` to `FFFF88` (inclusive).
 The colors in this range are only used for drawing dot matrices.
 The range can be determined by manually checking a few of the dots in the matrices to test for the limits.
 This pixel is the upper left of the machine identification code.
 4. The leftmost column is a parity column, and the uppermost row is a parity row (see below image; the parity columns are circled in red, and origin pixel is circled twice).
 So, repeat steps 5-6 14 times (as dot matrices are 15 pixels wide after spacing is taken out, minus the 1 parity column to the very left).

 ![parity](screenshot_parity.png)